Bloody Friday (1972): Warnings

 The IRA's Belfast Brigade claimed responsibility for the bombings and said that it had given warnings to the security forces before the bombs exploded.
 It said that the Public Protection Agency, the Samaritans and the press "were informed of bomb positions at least 30 minutes to one hour before each explosion".
 Mac Stíofáin said that "It required only one man with a loudhailer to clear each target area in no time" and alleged that the warnings for the two bombs that claimed lives were deliberately ignored by the British for "strategic policy reasons".

 The Public Protection Agency said it received telephone warnings of the two bombs that claimed lives, and immediately passed the warnings on to the security forces.
 It said it received a warning of the Cavehill Road bomb an hour and eight minutes before the explosion, and a warning of the Oxford Street bomb 22 minutes before the explosion.
-Army 39 Brigade logs however, show that the Public Protection Agency sent them a warning about Oxford Street some 32 minutes before the blast.
-According to an article in The Guardian, a warning of the Oxford Street bomb was heard over military radio almost an hour before the explosion.
+A warning of the Oxford Street bomb was heard over military radio almost an hour before the explosion.

 The security forces denied that they wilfully ignored warnings and said they were overstretched by the sheer number of bombs and bomb warnings.
 The security forces also received hoax warnings, which "added to the chaos in the streets".
 The RUC and British Army only effectively cleared a small number of areas before the bombs went off.
 Furthermore, because of the large number of bomb threats in the confined area of Belfast city centre, people evacuated from the site of one bomb were mistakenly moved into the vicinity of other bombs.